wajeeharizwan2025/Css-Clone-page/README.md

 # Css-Clone-page
-I clone the page  css
+I clone the page with html css